rootstrap/blog/content/How to change the rest-auth reset password email to a custom html template - Jorge Michelena.md

 ### Changing the default email

-Now that we have our template what we need to do is indicate that this is what we want to send to our users when they request a password reset.
+Now that we have our template what we need to do is to indicate that this is what we want to send to our users when they request a password reset.
 To do that we have to define a serializer that inherits from `dj-rest-auth`'s `PasswordResetSerializer` and overwrite its `get_email_options` method and then use that serializer instead of the default one.

 So first we will define the new serializer: